MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ```

 #### Handling notifications whilst the app is in the foreground
-By design, iOS applications *do not* display notifications the app is in the foreground.
+By design, iOS applications *do not* display notifications while the app is in the foreground.

 For iOS 10+, use the presentation options to control the behaviour for when a notification is triggered while the app is in the foreground.